b00f/b00f.github.io/docs/_posts/2022-03-17-blockchain_security.md

 There are two real-world scenarios that can happen here:

-1. A [white hat](<https://en.wikipedia.org/wiki/White_hat_(computer_security)>) hacker finds the issue first, and tries to fix it before it cause any trouble.
+1. A [white hat](<https://en.wikipedia.org/wiki/White_hat_(computer_security)>) hacker finds the issue first, and tries to fix it before it causes any trouble.
    Like disposing the bomb before exploding.
    The [Bitcoin Transaction Malleability](https://en.bitcoin.it/wiki/Transaction_malleability) or [Block Merkle calculation exploit](https://bitcointalk.org/index.php?topic=102395.0) are good examples of how the development team can fix potential problems before they cause any serious damage.

-2. A [black hat](<https://en.wikipedia.org/wiki/Black_hat_(computer_security)>) hacker finds the issue first and
-3. exploits it for personal gain or to ruin the blockchain's reputation.
+2. A [black hat](<https://en.wikipedia.org/wiki/Black_hat_(computer_security)>) hacker finds the issue first and exploits it for personal gain or to ruin the blockchain's reputation.
    This damage can be destructive.
 But even in this case, if a blockchain is truly decentralized, the community can recover the blockchain from the damage.
 It's hard to imagine a scenario worse than the DAO attack on Ethereum.
-   In the DAO attack, more than 3.64 million or about 5% of the total supply was hacked.
+   In the DAO attack, more than 3.64 million ETH or about 5% of the total supply was hacked.
    But the community decided to undo this attack by forking the blockchain.
    It was controversial and [funny](https://www.youtube.com/watch?v=_O5fdMFKEC0), but it worked!